huangxiang360729/classifier-pruner/README.md

 ## Now, it only support prune ResNet(18 36 50 101 152) on CIFAR10
 Of course, it is easy to extend this code to other classification datasets.

+It can only prune the first Conv's filters in every BasicBlock or First two Conv's filters in every Bottleneck.
+Next time, I will prune all Conv's filter in ResNet.

 ## Usage
 ### baseline
 training from scratch to get the baseline of Acc, this step will get the baseline's weights.